 - (a) Where appropriate and subject to operational circumstances for officers who are unable to utilise their full leave entitlement payment for untaken leave is permitted.
 This discretionary provision applies to all Chief Officers.
 (Other employees have the option to buy additional annual leave). - (b) Recognition Payments (including honoraria, acting-up payments, ex-gratia payments) subject to approval such additional payments are permissible to recognise additional duties and responsibilities which occur over and above normal contractual obligations.
-The provision of such payments is available to all Council employees dependent on circumstances. - (c) Chief Officers receive a fixed annual allowance to cover the broadband and hardware costs of accessing critical systems from home (£1405 per annum from 1st April 2017).Rates from April 2018 will increase in line with the National Pay Award once agreed. - (d) Returning Officer Fees a range of fees are payable to the Managing Director for his role as returning officer for local elections.
+The provision of such payments is available to all Council employees dependent on circumstances. - (c) Chief Officers receive a fixed annual allowance to cover the broadband and hardware costs of accessing critical systems from home (£1461.66 per annum from 1st April 2019 in line with the agreed Chief Officer and Chief Executive Pay Awards. - (d) Returning Officer Fees a range of fees are payable to the Managing Director for his role as returning officer for local elections.
 The fees are applied according to rates set by Staffordshire County Council for all Local Authorities in Staffordshire.
-Depending on the type of election fees range from £103.45 per 1,000 or part ,thereof, electors for either a standalone district or parish election, to £137.00 per 1,000 or part, thereof, electors for combined district and parish elections.
-Additionally, there are fees of £16.03 per ward for the issue and receipt of ballot papers; a supervisory fee of £34.51 per ward up to four wards, then £17.25 per ward thereafter, for poll cards; and £50.02 for every uncontested ward for which an election is held for a district or parish councillor(s).
+Depending on the type of election fees range from £105.51 per 1,000 or part, thereof, electors for either a standalone district or parish election, to £139.74 per 1,000 or part, thereof, electors for combined district and parish elections.
+Additionally, there are fees of £16.35 per ward for the issue and receipt of ballot papers; a supervisory fee of £3per ward up to four wards, then £17.60 per ward thereafter, for poll cards; and £51.02 for every uncontested ward for which an election is held for a district or parish councillor(s).